payne/slick-course/lessons/lessons.md

 .result
 ```

 Above is an example Action for selecting all Albums by the Spice Girls.
-The first line creates a
- query on the ```AlbumTable``` table query object.  ```AlbumTable``` represents the query ```select * from albums```.
+The first line creates a query on the ```AlbumTable``` table query object.  ```AlbumTable``` represents the query ```select * from albums```.
 Query objects have methods on them for adding clauses to an SQL statement.
-The filter method adds a WHERE clause so
- we are filtering down the results to only select albums by the Spice Girls.
+The filter method adds a WHERE clause so we are filtering down the results to only select albums by the Spice Girls.

 The ```.result``` call turns the query into an Action which allows it to be passed to ```db.run``` to be executed.
 So why do we have a difference between a query and an action?
-Queries have methods for assembling SQL, adding where
-clauses, adding ordering clauses etc.   Actions have a similar set of methods but for doing sequencing operations on
-queries.
-For example 'run this query after that query', chain this queries together etc.
+Queries have methods for assembling SQL, adding where clauses, adding ordering clauses etc.   Actions have a similar set of methods but for doing sequencing operations on queries.
+For example 'run this query after that query', ‘chain these queries together’, etc.

-Both queries and actions are monadic so a lot of the method names are the same, ```flatmap```,```map```, ```filter```
-and so on, but the meaning of the methods are quite different leading to us having two distinct data types.
+Both queries and actions are monadic so a lot of the method names are the same, ```flatmap```,```map```, ```filter``` and so on, but the meaning of the methods are quite different leading to us having two distinct data types.

-So we will always start by building a query and then use some kind of method (in this case ```result``` to turn that
-into an action to do a particular type of operation.
+So we will always start by building a query and then use some kind of method (in this case ```result```) to turn that into an action to do a particular type of operation.

 ## 900 # Select Queries - Combinators